Selling to Florida Cash Homebuyers: Tips from Experts

 In one recent example, Niakan listed a property at $579,000, with not much inventory available at that quality level and price point.
 He received two offers within one day: one was a cash offer, and one was contingent on financing.
 There was only a $10,000 difference between the two.

-Cohen agrees that in his market, the 70% AVR rule has risen along with the spike in housing demand.
-He has seen off-market buyers willing to pay 80% to 85% of the ARV without even seeing the property.
+Cohen observes that in his market, the 70% AVR rule has risen along with the spike in housing demand.
+He has seen off-market buyers willing to pay 80% to 85% of the ARV without even seeing the property when the market is hot.

 “Part of the logic behind that is that by the time the renovation is completed, these investors are speculating that the housing market will continue to rise, and they will make up for what they ‘overpaid,’” he says.